Health Risk Assessment Programs and Services

 The Health Risk Assessment Unit is located in the Environmental Surveillance and Assessment Section of the Environmental Health Division.

 The Health Risk Assessment Unit works to protect public health by evaluating and communicating information about health risks from exposures to environmental health hazards.
-We provides consultation to state and local agencies and the public regarding health risks from contaminants in air, water, soil, food, and other media.
+We provide consultation to state and local agencies and the public regarding health risks from contaminants in air, water, soil, food, and other media.
 We work closely with the Minnesota Pollution Control Agency and other state and local agencies to protect public health by evaluating and communicating scientific information, including developing health-based Values and Guidance for contaminants.
 We also provide information to the public about reducing exposures to and risks from hazardous chemicals and substances.

 The Health Risk Assessment Unit works collaboratively with other units of the Environmental Surveillance and Assessment Section.
 This Section provides expertise in a variety of scientific disciplines, including chemistry, physiology, toxicology, exposure assessment, biostatistics, risk communications and risk assessment.
 We also consult with staff from other programs with expertise in environmental epidemiology, environmental sampling, laboratory testing and analysis, biostatistics, emergency preparedness and counterterrorism.